jaydenlin/navigation-helper/README.md

 ## Background

 Developers offen trace codes back and forth with many files opened in the editor.
-But `it's hard to remember all those files belongs to which track you're tracing`.
+But `it's hard to remember all those files belong to which track you're tracing`.
 Especially, those files are in the same project folder.

 For exmaple, for tracing `Bug 111`, you may open several files like `File 1`, `File 3` ... etc and do the study.